 Next, we establish the representer theorem in right-sided RKBSs by the same techniques as those used in \cite[Theorem~3.2]{FasshauerHickernellYe2013} (the representer theorem in semi-inner-product RKBSs).

-\begin{theorem}[{Representer Theorem}] Let $\Banach$ be a right-sided reproducing kernel Banach space with the right-sided reproducing kernel $K\in\Leb_0(\Domain\times\Domain')$.
-Suppose that right-sided kernel set $\Kset_{K}'$ is linearly independent, and that $\Banach$ is reflexive, strictly convex, and smooth.
-Given the pairwise distinct data points $X\subseteq\Domain$ and the associated data values $Y\subseteq\RR$, the regularized empirical risk $\svm$ is defined in the equation~\eqref{eq:svm-RKBS}.
-If the loss function $L$ and the regularization function $R$ satisfy the assumption~(A-ELR), then the empirical learning problem
+\begin{theorem}[{Representer Theorem}] Given any pairwise distinct data points $X\subseteq\Domain$ and any associated data values $Y\subseteq\RR$, the regularized empirical risk $\svm$ is defined as in equation~\eqref{eq:svm-RKBS}.
+Let $\Banach$ be a right-sided reproducing kernel Banach space with the right-sided reproducing kernel $K\in\Leb_0(\Domain\times\Domain')$ such that the right-sided kernel set $\Kset_{K}'$ is linearly independent and $\Banach$ is reflexive, strictly convex, and smooth.
+If the loss function $L$ and the regularization function $R$ satisfy assumption~(A-ELR), then the empirical learning problem